goochjs/goochjs.github.io/_posts/2017-01-21-virtualbox-networking.md

 ### SSH access

 You will be able to SSH into each guest from your desktop using the IP address you chose in the Adapter 1 port forwarding section (e.g. `127.0.1.2`).
-But first, you need to tell the Ubuntu VMs about the network config.

 ### Ubuntu configuration

-You'll need to ensure that each Ubuntu server knows that it's been given two network interfaces.
+You'll need to ensure that each Ubuntu VM knows that it's been given two network interfaces.

 SSH into each guest and do this:-

-- `sudo vi /etc/network/interfaces
+    `sudo vi /etc/network/interfaces'

 Make sure it looks something like this:-